andrewrlynch/andrewrlynch.github.io/_projects/6_MappingTumorEvolution.md

 ---
 title: Mapping Tumor Evolution
-subtitle: "Tumors change in space and time: causes and clinical consequences."
+subtitle: "tumors change in space and time: causes and clinical consequences."
 forward: "Part of a multi-year effort to map genomic, transcriptomic, and phenotypic changes among metastatic sites sampled at autopsy."
 image:
 permalink: projects/MappingTumorEvolution